simoncblyth/opticks/notes/issues/more_flexible_maxphoton_plus_setting_it_based_on_VRAM_plus_splitting_launch_when_VRAM_too_small_for_photon_count.rst

-Reduce NV from 16 to 4 : reduces file size to 1.5G : then the generate test matches
+Reduce NV from 16 to 4 : reduces file size to 1.5G : then M100 generate test matches
 ---------------------------------------------------------------------------------------

 ::